 SCOG is also the authorized regional transportation planning organization in Skagit County.
-The authority for RTPOs was included in
+The authority for RTPOs was included in Washington state's Growth Management of 1990.
+Soon after, in

 Exhibit 2-1 Metropolitan Planning Organization and Regional Transportation Planning Organization Boundaries